a13o/personal-site/_posts/2026-02-01-theyre-llms-not-ai.md

 It won't be AI either that brings the [anonymous internet]({% post_url 2024-09-07-make-another-internet %}) to its knees, so full of bot-generated content that it's impossible to find or converse with another human.
 All we need is inexpensive content generation, at the speed of attention.
 The internet was already full of bots anyway, and now all those bots are LLMs too.
 This is the premise of the Dead Internet Theory, a once conspiracy-theory turned inevitability.

-Last let's speak briefly of the AI intelligentia: a sturdy mix of moral philosophers, technocrats, and former neural network researchers.
+Last let's speak briefly of the AI intelligentsia: a sturdy mix of moral philosophers, technocrats, and former neural network researchers.
 They are the ones clogging up all your podcast feeds with chatter about alignment problems, probabilistic armageddon, and artificial _general_ intelligence.
 (Our earlier ambiguous words have formed a thruple, how trendy![^2]) Every last one of these people is Mark Zuckerberg selling you the Metaverse.

 Oh how I wish they were clogging the Hollywood script pipeline instead of my podcast feeds!
 I'd watch like, every single one of these movies.
 I live in none of them.
 I live in a world that has a blog post generator.